Martin Remacle

-Martin Christophe Jannick Remacle (born 16 May 1997) is a Belgian professional footballer who plays as a midfielder for Romanian side Universitatea Cluj, on loan from FC Botoșani.
+Martin Christophe Jannick Remacle (born 16 May 1997) is a Belgian professional footballer who plays as a midfielder for Polish Ekstraklasa club Korona Kielce.

 Club career

 Remacle is a youth exponent from Standard Liège.
 On 10 April 2016, he made his Belgian Pro League debut against K.V.
 Kortrijk.

 On 30 January 2017, Italian club Torino announced they had signed Remacle.
-On 5 March 2017, he was included in the Torino's first-team squad for the first time, when he was an unused substitute in a game against Palermo.
+On 5 March 2017, he was included in Torino's first-team squad for the first time, when he was an unused substitute in a game against Palermo.